 Form for international students

 The credit/no-credit grading option is designed to encourage student exploration into areas of academic interest that they might otherwise avoid for fear of poor grades.
+Students must choose the credit/no credit option during the first half of the course term (e.g., the first eight weeks of the semester, the fourth week of the summer session, or by the fourth week of an eight-week course), or before completing half the lessons of a correspondence course.

 An incomplete grade ("I"), as defined by the Student Code (§3-104), may be requested by a student who is experiencing an extenuating circumstance (i.e. a serious illness, personal injury, death in the immediate family, etc.) that is inhibiting the student from completing the remaining coursework by the end of the term.
 All students requesting an “I” grade must complete this form for each course they wish to receive an extension and incomplete grade.
 If approved by the College of ACES, students must work with the instructor for the course to complete all remaining coursework by the designated deadline, which is typically, the deadline to drop a full semester course in the subsequent semester (published on the campus website).
 Incomplete grades that are not substituted with a final grade by this deadline will be marked as a failing grade (“F”).
-This form should be completed by the student and instructor of the course and submitted to 128 Mumford Hall.

 This form is to be used when adding a course or changing sections after the deadline to add a course.